Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Model

-Jointly with the above, we model the inter-event times between apnea/hypopnea events (that is to say, between the end of one event and the start of the next) using a mixed effects Poisson process for each sleep stage (REM and non-REM).
-Letting $w_{ilk}$ be the $l$th inter-event time for patient $i$ during the sleep stage $k$, we let

-where $\phi_{ik}$ is a patient-level random effect capturing variability in the event rates for the sleep stage $k$.
+Jointly with the above, we model the inter-event times between apnea/hypopnea events (between the end of one event and the start of the next) using a mixed effects Poisson process for each sleep stage (REM and non-REM).
+Letting $w_{ils}$ be the $l$th inter-event time for patient $i$ during the sleep stage $s$, we let $w_{ils} \sim \text{Exp}(\lambda_s \exp(\phi_{is}))$ where $\lambda_s$ captures the overall rate of events in sleep stage $s$ for an average patient, while $\phi_{is}$ is a patient-level random effect capturing variability away from this rate in sleep stage $s$.
 Similarly to our collapsing the sleep-stage transitions into multinomial counts, here we can express the likelihood for the inter-event times in terms of a Poisson distribution for the counts of events in each stage.
-That is,

-where $v_{ik}$ is the number of events patient $i$ experiences in sleep stage $k$, and $t_{ik}$ is the time in seconds patient $i$ spends in sleep stage $k$, excluding intervals when they were actively having an event.
+That is, $v_{is} \sim \text{Poisson}(t_{is} \lambda_s \exp(\phi_{is}))$ where $v_{is}$ is the number of events patient $i$ experiences in sleep stage $s$, and $t_{is}$ is the time in seconds patient $i$ spends in sleep stage $s$, excluding intervals when they were actively having an event.
+Given the above, we now have defined ten random effects for each patient: